Deng Yanda: Relationship with Soong Ching-ling

 Deng Yanda and Soong Ching-ling met during their exiles in Moscow and Berlin in 1928.
 Soong admired Deng's broad vision, charisma, and charming personality, and held long discussions with him on his proposal to establish a third party as an alternative to the CCP and the KMT.
 In May 1928, in response to Deng's pleading, Soong left Moscow for Berlin and resided in a small apartment where she met with Deng everyday.
 Their conversation topics ranged from history to economics and philosophy, but they inevitably circled back to the future of China.
 It was also during this time that Deng intimated a friend that he was no longer in love with his wife and contemplated a divorce.
 When rumors about the love affair spread to the press, Soong was forced to leave Berlin and return to Moscow.
 Although Soong was sympathetic to Deng's plan for the third party, her status as Sun's widow forbade her from openly endorsing or joining the party.

-Chiang Kai-shek arrested Deng and executed him on December 29, 1931.
-Upon hearing the news of Deng's arrest, Soong immediately went to Chiang and plead for Deng's release, but learned that Chiang had already been executed.
+Chiang Kai-shek arrested Deng and executed him on 29 December 1931.
+Upon hearing the news of Deng's arrest, Soong immediately went to Chiang and plead for Deng's release, but learned that Deng had already been executed.
 The shock of the news drove her into calling Chiang a "butcher" and openly calling for the downfall of the Nationalist Party.
 In the aftermath of Deng's death, Soong penned editorials in the New York Times and Shenbao denouncing Chiang Kai-shek.
 She also requested to join the Communist Party and began clandestine work for the Comintern to bring down Chiang's government.